-Grants of $15,000 to Arkansas, Louisiana, New Mexico, Oklahoma, and Texas libraries and other organizations that provide access to health organizations to build disaster response capacity.
-The intention of this award is to help organizations address all stages of disaster management, including mitigation, preparedness, recovery, and response with the aid of information resources available from the National Library of Medicine and/or the NIH.
+Grants of $15,000 to Arkansas, Oklahoma, Louisiana, Texas, and New Mexico libraries and community organizations to build disaster response capacity.
+Funding is intended for projects to help organizations address all stages of disaster management, including mitigation, preparedness, recovery, and response with the aid of information resources available from the National Library of Medicine and/or the NIH.

 The goals of the Disaster Preparedness & Recovery Award are to fund projects to:

 - Prepare organizations to effectively prepare for and/or respond to disasters using evidence-based practices